CameronBrooks11/md2html-action/README.md

 ### Template Options

 - `default` - Use the built-in responsive template
+- `minimal` - Use a minimal built-in template
+- `github` - Use a GitHub-style template (pairs well with github stylesheet)
 - `path/to/template.html` - Use a custom template from your repository
-- `minimal` - Use a minimal built-in template (if available)

 ### Stylesheet Options

 - `default` - Use the built-in responsive stylesheet with dark/light theme
+- `minimal` - Use a minimal built-in stylesheet
+- `academic` - Professional scholarly documentation style with serif fonts
+- `technical` - Modern technical documentation with clean typography
+- `blog` - Personal blog and article styling with elegant design
+- `corporate` - Professional business documentation styling
 - `path/to/style.css` - Use a custom stylesheet from your repository
-- `https://example.com/style.css` - Use a remote stylesheet
+- `https://example.com/style.css` - Use a remote stylesheet (e.g., GitHub CSS)
-- `minimal` - Use a minimal built-in stylesheet (if available)

 ## Outputs